 Why go caving in victoria?

-You might think caving is best left to people with a fetish for off-beat hobbies.
+You might think caving is best left to thrill seekers or adrenaline junkies.
 But, think again.
 This is a great chance for average people to experience an activity often thought of as being too hard to do.
 Not only that, you get access to a rarely seen landscape.

 Caving at Mount Buffalo lets you explore an underground river.
 The source of the river is Lake Catani.
 Sure, you can visit this beautiful lake on the surface, but that is only part of the story.